 A broken bone in the elbow becomes a more complicated problem if the trauma that shattered the bone also damaged the surrounding ligaments, tendons, and muscles.
 Sometimes there is even damage inflicted upon the vital nerves and blood vessels.
 With a significant fracture, you will most likely need surgery to ensure the bone heals efficiently and in proper alignment.

 Open reduction is a technique during which the surgeon cuts through the skin and muscle to access the bone to mend it and return it to proper alignment.
-This is performed with general anesthesia and may take several hours.
-The internal fixation part of the term refers to the way your surgeon reconnects the bone, sometimes using plates and screws.
+This is performed with general anesthesia and frequently a regional nerve block.
+The term “internal fixation” refers to the way your surgeon reconnects the broken bone, often using plates and screws.

 After surgery, you will need to follow a course of physical therapy, supplemented by home exercises, to rebuild strength and flexibility in the muscles and ligaments and ensure maximum range of motion.
 Dr. Romeo will provide specific instructions to manage any post-op pain.

 For more information about causes and treatment of elbow fractures, please request an appointment with experienced Chicago orthopaedic surgeon Dr. Anthony Romeo.
-Call or email our office today to schedule your visit.
+Call our office today to schedule your visit.